ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 there's a high probability that all clients will show up at `18:00:00`.

-This could be mitigated adding some jitter to the header value.
+This could be mitigated adding some jitter to the field-value.

 ## Denial of Service